ibm-cloud-docs/Cloudant/guides/replication_guide.md

 and that requires minimal setup.
 The following applications are included:

--   Backup: Replicate your data from {{site.data.keyword.cloudant_short_notm}} to your own CouchDB databases and take nightly snapshots of your data for archiving purposes.
+-   Backup - Replicate your data from {{site.data.keyword.cloudant_short_notm}} to your own CouchDB databases and take nightly snapshots of your data for archiving purposes.
     Send the data to a backup service such as
     [Amazon Glacier](https://aws.amazon.com/glacier/){: new_window}{: external} for safe keeping.
--   Local-first data collection: Write your data to local Apache CouchDB first, then replicate it to {{site.data.keyword.cloudant_short_notm}} for long-term storage, aggregation, and analysis.
+-   Local-first data collection - Write your data to local Apache CouchDB first, then replicate it to {{site.data.keyword.cloudant_short_notm}} for long-term storage, aggregation, and analysis.